-If you receive Food Supplement you may also be eligible to participate in Maine SNAP-Ed or the Food Supplement Employment and Training Program.
+If you receive SNAP you may also be eligible to participate in Maine SNAP-Ed or the Food Supplement Employment and Training Program.

 What do I need to do to apply?

-Eligibility for Food Supplement is based on income, assets, expenses and household size.
+Eligibility for SNAP is based on income, assets, expenses and household size.
 You will need to fill out an application, complete an interview and provide verification of your household’s income, identity, citizenship status, assets and other items depending on your household circumstances.

 Temporary Changes to Benefits

-In response to COVID-19 and related laws, the Office for Family Independence has made a number of temporary changes to safety net programs including Food Supplement.
+In response to COVID-19 and related laws, the Office for Family Independence has made a number of temporary changes to safety net programs including SNAP.
 Read our Summary of Changes (PDF).